 - The search volume associated with the keywords of your choice (usually on a monthly basis);

-Here is a list of the most popular keyword tools:
+Here's a list of the most popular keyword tools:

-3rd Step – Transform keywords into eye-catching headlines.
+3. Transform keywords into eye-catching headlines

 How many times do you plan to publish a new blog in a week or a month?
 If you want to deliver a new blog every week, then you need at least a dozen quality topics.

 Why?
 It’s a simple math.
 You need to cover a quarter.
 Planning your blogs in advance and developing a full blog publishing calendar is proven to be far more productive.

-5th Step – Evaluate your keyword strategy regularly.
+5. Evaluate your keyword strategy regularly

 Some blogs can be more effective in bringing you excellent organic search results, while others can be a perfect match for your social media channels.
-Based on your keyword strategy evaluation results, you will be able to use the most suitable keywords for the right purpose.
+Based on your keyword strategy evaluation results, you'll be able to use the most suitable keywords for the right purpose.
 Your content calendar, including your keywords, will have to develop, expand and adapt every quarter.

-At the beginning, you will have to accept the fact that a keyword-based calendar for your content can be quite demanding.
+At the beginning, you'll have to accept the fact that a keyword-based calendar for your content can be quite demanding.
 Yet, rest assured that your investment of time and effort will pay itself of more than once in the long run.